bigcommerce/dev-docs/docs/stencil-docs/storefront-customization/custom-templates.md

 ## Authoring a custom template

-As a theme developer, you must first create the custom subdirectory in the `templates/pages` directory, and the four required subdirectories inside of it (brand, category, product, page).
+As a theme developer, you must first create a custom page.
+Create the custom page by going to **Storefront** > **Web Pages** in the Control Panel.
+Then create the custom subdirectory in the `templates/pages` directory, and the four required subdirectories inside of it (brand, category, product, page).
 Creating these subdirectories will result in the following directory paths:

 * templates/pages/custom/brand
 * templates/pages/custom/category